Aggregate industry in the United States

-In 2017, the aggregate industry in the United States mined and sold 2.12 billion metric tons of crushed rock, sand and gravel valued at US$20.9 billion.
+In 2023, the aggregate industry in the United States mined and sold 1.5 billion tons of crushed stone valued at more than $24 billion and 920 million tons of construction sand and gravel valued at $11 billion.
 There are thousands of aggregate-producing companies in the US, operating in each of the 50 states, and employing 105,000 people.
 Most aggregate is used by the construction industry, where it is an essential raw material and the main ingredient in concrete and asphalt concrete.

 Industry structure

-As of 2017, there were about 3600 companies mining sand and gravel, and 1400 thousand mining crushed rock in the United States, with many companies doing both.
+As of 2023, there were about 3400 companies mining sand and gravel, and 1400 mining crushed rock in the United States, with many companies doing both.

 Top crushed rock companies as of 2015, in order of descending tonnage.
 The top ten companies provided 45 percent of the crushed rock produced in the US.